whartond/dalton/README.rst

 -------

 The Dalton controller provides a RESTful API to retrieve data about submitted jobs.
-API responses use JSON or the raw ("RAW") data and the data returned in the values is, in most cases, just the raw text that is displayed in the Dalton web interface.
+API responses use JSON or the raw ("RAW") data, and the data returned in the values is, in most cases, just the raw text that is displayed in the Dalton web interface.